 We are in the midst of an incredibly challenging, scary and turbulent time.
-The COVID-19 pandemic has completely changed the world forever, and we are still not through the worst of it, even 16 months after it’s onset.
+The COVID-19 pandemic has completely changed the world forever and we are still not through the worst of it—even sixteen months after its onset.
 Even as I sit here writing this article now, Sydney (where I live) has gone into partial lockdown, impacting thousands of people, including the majority of people in my community: actors and artists like myself.
 Just as we were gradually gearing up for ‘new-normality’ again, now we find that our work prospects and upcoming shows and projects are once again at risk of not going ahead.
 And to add insult to injury, my laptop decided to delete my first draft of this article which was almost finished, forcing me to start from scratch today.
 Oh, the Humanity!
-Ok, so that last point is the least of all these trials and tribulations we face at the moment.
-What’s more, as residents of NSW we have been relatively unscathed by the pandemic in comparison to the rest of the world.
+(Okay, so that last point is the least of all these trials and tribulations we face at the moment.)
+What’s more, as residents of Australia, we have been relatively unscathed by the pandemic in comparison to the rest of the world.
 However, actors and artists in particular are having a truly rough time as the industry adapts rapidly to the new world.

 In this article I’ll cover a brief overview of Stoicism – what it is and where it came from, but I’ll be focusing mainly on the invaluable insights which I think actors in particular could benefit from hearing and considering right now.

 Just a lil disclaimer: I’m not a graduate of a philosophy degree.
 I’m really not a whiz kid when it comes to the historical origins of Stoicism, but I do feel I am able to offer some insights as to how Stoicism may be useful for actors—particularly in times like these.
 My primary reference for the history and insights of philosophy come from Ryan Holiday, author and creator of The Daily Stoic.